Thanks to Google for the data and information that made this blog possible.

-Government should right away set policies for women work condition, pay for private firms too.
+Government should right away set policies for women's work conditions, and pay for private firms too.

-Set course-wise gender-based targets for skill training under Skill India mission to ensure women’s participation across job roles to meet industry requirements
+Set course-wise gender-based targets for skill training under Skill India's mission to ensure women’s participation across job roles to meet industry requirements

 Provide matching grants to micro, small and medium enterprises to finance women’s maternity leave